Marcokorcak/TCP-IP-Attack/README.md

 In order to carry out this task automatically the file contents needed to be altered.
 Just like in the

-previous extra credit we got all of the information relating to the packets being transferred by
+previous extra credit I got all of the information relating to the packets being transferred by

 utilizing their properties.
-We used “.dport” and “.sport” to get the destination and source port of
+I used “.dport” and “.sport” to get the destination and source port of

 the TCP packets being transferred.
 This version of the attack copies port and IP source and